pygame/pygame/doc/capi/sdlevent.rst

 Macros
 ------
-.. cmacro:: PYGAME_USEREVENT
+.. data:: PYGAME_USEREVENT

   Constant for SDL user event types.
 This is usually placed into the :cmember:`SDL_Event.data1` field for :cmacro:`SDL_USEREVENT` events.

-.. cmacro:: PYGAME_USEREVENT_CODE
+.. data:: PYGAME_USEREVENT_CODE

   Constant for SDL user event types.
 This is usually placed into the :cmember:`SDL_Event.code` field for :cmacro:`SDL_USEREVENT` events.